{content}

 “Why not home, why not today?”

-The service provides a personalised programme of support, tailored to your individual goals, working on your strengths to enable you to get back to independent living.
+The service provides a personalised programme of support, tailored to your individual goals, building on your strengths to enable you to get back to independent living.
 This may include elements of:

 Further information